Kai Tak Airport: 2002 blueprint

 In October 1998, the Government drafted a plan for the Kai Tak Airport site, involving the reclamation of 219 ha of land.
 After receiving many objections, the Government scaled down the reclamation to 166 ha in June 1999.
 The Territorial Development Department commenced a new study on the development of the area in November 1999, entitled "Feasibility Studies on the Revised Southeast Kowloon Development Plan", and a new public consultation exercise was conducted in May 2000, resulting in the land reclamation being further scaled down to 133 ha.
 The new plans based on the feasibility studies were passed by the chief executive in July 2002.

 There were plans for the site of Kai Tak to be used for housing development, which was once projected to house around 240,000–340,000 residents.
 Due to calls from the public to protect the harbour and participate more deeply in future town planning, the scale and plan of the project were yet to be decided.
-There were also plans for a railway station and maintenance centre in the proposed plan for the Sha Tin to Central Link.
+There were also plans for a railway station and a maintenance centre in the proposed plan for the Sha Tin to Central Link.

 There were also proposals to dredge the runway to form several islands for housing, to build a terminal capable of accommodating cruise ships the size of Queen Mary 2, and more recently, to house the Hong Kong Sports Institute, as well as several stadiums, in the case that the institute was forced to move so that the equestrian events of the 2008 Summer Olympics could be held at its present site in Sha Tin.

 On 9 January 2004, the Court of Final Appeal ruled that no reclamation plan for Victoria Harbour could be introduced unless it passed an "overriding public interest" test.
 Subsequently, the Government abandoned these plans.

 Kai Tak Planning Review

 The Government set up a "Kai Tak Planning Review" in July 2004 for further public consultation.
-A number of plans were presented.
+Several plans were presented.